 This wouldn’t affect my clients now, but they are considering building a plane and were told by AOPA that a death in the home built plane would reduce the death benefit by 50%.

 Another problem for my clients is the fact that they needed $1 million in coverage on the wife and $2 million on the husband.
 AOPA’s group life insurance offers, “You and your spouse under age 65 qualify for $5,000 up to $1 million in life benefits.”
 Fortunately they are under 65, but the coverage was still inadequate.

 Bottom line.
-AOPA has, in my opinion, been more about bells and whistles than true value added benefits for its’ members for decades.
-Like so many advocacy groups, their plans and benefits end up being a plan to benefit the association, not the member.
+AOPA life insurance has, in my opinion, been more about bells and whistles than true value added benefits for decades.
+Like so many advocacy groups, their private pilot life insurance plans and benefits end up being a plan to benefit the association, not the member.